open-contracting-extensions/government-procurement-agreement/docs/gpa.md

         <td>the subject-matter of the procurement;</td>
         <td markdown=1>

-* Enter it in `tender/description`
+* Enter this in `tender/description`
-* If `tender/description` is not empty, enter it after the existing content
+* If `tender/description` is not empty, add this to the existing content
 </td>
       </tr>
       <tr>